Javascript API

 Candu.triggerTour

 Used to trigger Tours that guide users within your product.
 Individual Tour Step locations can be configured within the Candu Editor.
+Note: Tours can also be triggered on page load or from Candu content guide.

 window.Candu.triggerTour({ slug: 'your-tour-slug' })